grenaud/glactools/README.md

 ### how do I specify the root and ancestral population

 if you're dealing with hominin samples,  we recommend using the -epo option which uses  EPO alignments from Ensembl which are alignments to different primate species. otherwise simply transform  a VCF file  from the roof population  using the program "usepopsrootanc"

+### Can galactose handle data coming from simulations?

+Yes, but I recommend using msprime as it can produce directly VCF output.
+The one issue is that it does not,  as of this writing, combine individuals together and merely reports haploid data.